GitGraf/aems-apilib/README.md

 # aems-apilib
 This library is used to generate the JSON-Body that will be sent to the AEMS-API.
-Note that this library does not (yet) support the actual API communication.
+It also provides methods to communicate to the API.

 # General usage
 To perform an action that requires authentication, you must supply the users credentials.
 You can do so by creating an instance